About

 RACE for Children Act

-80% of all cancer drugs approved for adult cancers that are relevant to pediatric cancers are being studied in children
+New cancer drugs relevant to children’s cancers are being studied in children

 Climb the HiIl Day